JoelBird/joelbird.github.io/index.md

 ## Evaluating a task contribution/completion:

-- At the end of the month time period, members with the distributor role will evaluate all task contributions/completions of every task channel and distribute the share amounts, they will distribute the shares as a percentage of the threads contribution towards completing the task and according to the thread creators' split allocations:
+- At the end of the month time period, members with the distributor role will evaluate all task contributions/completions of every task channel and distribute the share amounts, they will distribute the shares as a percentage of the threads contribution towards completing the task and according to the thread creators' Split allocations:

 ![14](/assets/14.PNG)